ActiveLearningStudio/ActiveLearningStudio-oracle-terraform/README.md

 ## Databases

-1. External Postgres (For API, For LRS)
+1. Postgres (For API, For LRS)
-2. External MySQL (For Tsugi)
+2. MySQL (For Tsugi)

 ## Searching

-1. Elastic Search (For API)
+1. Elastic Search

 # Infrastructure

-Our Minimal Infrastructure is composed of 3 Linux VMs.
-All are running docker containers inside those
+Our Oracle Infrastructure is composed of three Linux VMs.

-1. VM1: CurrikiStudio Application (From Application Part above)
+1. VM 1: CurrikiStudio Application (From Application Part above - Runnning Docker in swarm mode with single node)
-2. VM2: Databases: Postgres + MySQL
+2. VM 2: Databases: Postgres + MySQL (Running Docker)
-3. VM3: Elastic Search
+3. VM 3: Elastic Search (Elastic Search installation on Oracle Linux)

 # Deployment of VM1 (Application)

 # Minimum Requirements
-1. 8GB RAM
+1. 12GB RAM
 2. 2 VCPUs
-3. Tried on Ubuntu, Amaozon Linux, Oracle Linux.
-This list will grow after testing
+3. Any of the linux flavours

 # Pre-Requisites